 The decision by Boy Scouts of America (BSA) to open the Boy Scout program to girls has fundamentally altered the nature of the relationship between BSA and Girl Scouts nationally and locally.
 Local relationships between BSA and Girl Scout councils that have led to partnerships and joint activities in the past may now create certain risks or challenges for Girl Scouts.
 For this reason, councils are encouraged to avoid joint recruiting and/or joint participation in community events or activities.

-To protect the integrity of the Girl Scout brand and reinforce our programming as unique and best in class, we must ensure that we take care that the activities in which our members participate are exclusive to the Girl Scout program, are safe and youth-led, and are conducted under the appropriate supervision of Girl Scouts.
+To protect the integrity of the Girl Scout brand and reinforce our programming as unique and best in class, we must ensure that we take care that the activities in which Girl Scouts participate are exclusive to the Girl Scout program, are safe and Girl Scout-led, and are conducted under the appropriate supervision of Girl Scouts.

 Protecting Use of Girl Scout Materials